Kroc/elite-harmless/README.md

 ## Acknowledgements ##

-This work was made possible by various resources available on the web, for which I would like to give thanks to the people involved and for the love and effort they've poured into their work.
+This work was made possible by various resources available on the web, for which I would like to give thanks to the people involved and for the love and effort they've poured into their work:

+* Both [Dyme](https://github.com/dyme6510) and nc513 ([Lemon64 forums](https://www.lemon64.com/forum/)) have contributed solid technical understanding and code to the project

 * [Ian Bell's Elite Archives][ian] for providing the original BBC Tape source code, as well as numerous resources for all classic _Elite_ fans